hbc/NGS_Data_Analysis_Course/sessionVI/lessons/01_alignment.md

 	export PATH=/opt/bcbio/centos/bin:$PATH

-> *NOTE: if you would like to use the tools/programs installed outside of the bcbio set up, we have a small section with the modules and commands listed.
+> *NOTE: If you would like to use the tools/programs installed outside of the bcbio set up, we have a small section at the end of this markdown which tells you how to.
 For today's class, please use the bcbio installations of the tools.*

 ## Dataset